Or Why I don’t accept $60 an hour and you shouldn’t either.

 Desired Pay Rate

-We’ve now calculated our Minimum Pay Rate but if we just wanted to make the same amount as before, why make exactly what we were making before?
+We’ve now calculated our Minimum Pay Rate but if we just wanted to make the same amount as before, why bother becoming a freelancer at all?
 We’re business people dammit!

 Since we’re business people, lets assume that we’d like to make a healthy 12% profit over what we were making as a W2 employee.